datazoompuc/datazoom.social/README.md

 # PNAD Contínua

 The following functions are available.
-They allow data cleansing and building the basic panel.

 <table>
 <tr>